-- before the patient is discharged home (or as soon as possible if they were not hospitalized). - 4.
+- 1. Definition of key terms: Infectious person and noninfectious person - 2.
+Treatment of persons at home whenever possible: Treat patients at home if their condition does not otherwise require hospitalization. - 3.
+Window period treatment policy: Ensure that candidates for window period treatment[†] in the home have completed their evaluation and are on medication before the patient is discharged home (or as soon as possible if they were not hospitalized). - 4.
 Education: Educate infectious patients, family, care providers, and close contacts regarding the purpose of isolation, their responsibility to adhere to the isolation requirements, and the consequences of not voluntarily complying with isolation. - 5.
-Home isolation agreements: Have infectious cases in isolation sign a home isolation agreement.
+Home isolation agreements: Have infectious persons in isolation sign a home isolation agreement.
 This document should include any legal consequences should they fail to voluntarily comply.